SLieve/technicalgrimoire/_posts/2018-09-11-How to Win a Fantasy Strike Tournament.md

 ## The Goal

-There ~~is~~ ~~was~~ IS AGAIN, an online [Fantasy Strike tournament](https://challonge.com/tournaments/signup/Jjw5q7AoeA) coming up on June 22nd.

-This tournament is double elimination and uses Fantasy Strike's special Team Battle format.
+Most tournaments are double elimination and use Fantasy Strike's special Team Battle format.
 You pick three characters, rather than just one.
 Your three characters will be randomly matched against the opponent's until you've won with all three characters.

 As the community likes to repeat: **"You're only as strong as your weakest character."**

-Currently there are 10 characters, each one with a unique playstyle.
+Currently there are 12 characters, each one with a unique playstyle.
 You can see their [gameplay videos here](https://www.youtube.com/watch?v=JsFTkcThuFQ&list=PLFhqt7OorJEvR8NGgqjHbLEoUGYRLJ91C) or through the in-game menu.

 [![tutorial_video_selection.jpg]({{site.baseurl}}/images/posts/tutorial_video_selection.jpg)](https://www.youtube.com/watch?v=JsFTkcThuFQ&list=PLFhqt7OorJEvR8NGgqjHbLEoUGYRLJ91C)
 *From the [Fantasy Strike](http://www.fantasystrike.com/) website*